kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 ## Framework Independence

-One of the strengths of the governed instructional architecture is that Instructional Knowledge is framework specific while the architecture itself remains framework independent.
+One of the strengths of the governed Observation & Instructional Architecture is that Instructional Knowledge is framework specific while the architecture itself remains framework independent.

 Today, Kaw implements the KU-CRL Framing Routine.